 Finally, hydration is important for your skin all the time.
 Without proper hydration, the skin can become dry, cracked, scaly, and susceptible to infections and other skin disorders.
 Naturally, staying hydrated by drinking sufficient water every day is important for skin health, but because your skin is exposed to the environment, it needs additional hydration from a gentle cleansing routine followed by a proper moisturizer.

-Protecting your skin from all of summer’s environmental irritants can be a challenge, but the entire team at Apex Dermatology in Northeast Ohio is here to help you find solutions.
+Protecting your skin from all of summer’s environmental irritants can be a challenge, but the entire team at Apex Skin in Northeast Ohio is here to help you find solutions.
 Whether you need suggestions on the right sunscreen for your skin type, a good moisturizer to protect your sensitive skin, or advice about any other skin condition that seems to worsen in the summer.